amoh-godwin/Articulae/mds/property_how_when_when_not.md

 ### You can control its deletion

-You can successfully prevent the deletion of a property entirely.
+You can control the deletion of a property.
+Consider the code below.

 ```python
 class ProgressReport: